raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 end
 ```

-How can you change this code to make a fun crazy golf obstacle?
+How can you change this code to make a fun minigolf obstacle?

 --- /task ---